mohammadeunus/Fastest-CSV-parser-in-C-sharp/README.md

-Here's a GitHub README file that explains the comparison of different CSV parsers in terms of processing time:

----

 # CSV Parser Comparison

 This project aims to compare the performance of various CSV parsers in C# by measuring the time it takes to process a CSV file.
 We have used five different CSV parsers: Sylvia, SoftCircuitsCsvParser, CsvHelper, StringSplit, and RecordParser.
 The goal is to find the fastest CSV parser for your specific use case.